Roses are red, violets are blue, my glasses are tortoise, how about you?

 Simple answer: because they mimic the appearance of real turtles and have a dotted look.

-Tortoise frames have been a fashion must-have for the past century, but the trend has evolved from its original colours.
-You will now find Tortoise in different shades of blue, red, green, grey, and the ever so popular Tokyo Tortoise.
+Tortoise frames have been a fashion must-have for the past century and it continues nowadays, whether for eyeglasses or sunglasses.
+But the trend has evolved from its original colours.
+You will now find Tortoise in different shades of blue, red, green, grey, and the ever-so-popular Tokyo Tortoise.